 Learn how to delete accounts from your chart of accounts.

 If you've never used an account or its balance is $0, you can easily make it inactive.
-However, active accounts you've used for a while will take a bit more work.
-Since accounts are connected and rely on each other to stay balanced, deleting data from one affects everything else.
+However, active accounts will take a bit more work.
+Since accounts rely on each other to stay balanced, deleting data from one affects everything else.
 We'll guide you through what you can do so you can make the best choice.

 There's a big difference between disconnecting an account from online banking and deleting one from your chart of accounts.
 Here are a few tips to keep in mind.

 Make an account inactive to delete it

 Note: Before you start, reach out to your accountant.
 Make sure this change is right for you.

 If you make an account with a balance inactive, QuickBooks creates a journal entry.
 This moves the remaining balance to another account.
 Your existing transactions don't disappear and stay on your financial reports.
 However, if you decide to use the account again, QuickBooks won't move the balance back or change the journal entry.

 |Important: QuickBooks uses certain accounts as default accounts for features.
 Tax and undeposited funds accounts are examples of default account.
 You can't delete default accounts..|